 Most banh mi recipes use daikon radish, but we don’t have that in our supermarkets so I’ve used regular red radishes.
 If you can get your hands on a daikon, by all means use it.

 We also can’t get jalapeños (weird, right?) so if you want to kick up the spiciness factor, throw a couple of those babies on top too.
 And if you like this kind of spicy street food sandwich, check out my recipe for vegan gorditas.
+These vegan meatball banh mi are so fresh they taste like summer in your mouth.
+As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Vegan Meatball Banh Mi